Rapptz/discord.py/docs/logging.rst

     handler.setFormatter(logging.Formatter('%(asctime)s:%(levelname)s:%(name)s: %(message)s'))
     logger.addHandler(handler)

-This is recommended, especially at verbose levels such as ``INFO``, and ``DEBUG`` as there are a lot of events logged and it would clog the stdout of your program.
+This is recommended, especially at verbose levels such as ``INFO`` and ``DEBUG``, as there are a lot of events logged and it would clog the stdout of your program.